-16 Ibid., p.
+31 Ibid., p.
 43.

-17 See World Bank, supra note 4, pp. 15-18.

-grievances and proposing improvements to legislation or administrative procedures.18 In Ethiopia, the Investment Proclamation outlines the right of any investor who has grievance to lodge a complaint (art.
+- 30. States where the World Bank Group assisted in establishing investor grievance mechanisms include Brazil, Ethiopia, Georgia, Jordan, Rwanda, Viet Nam32 as well as the Dominican Republic. - 31.
+For example, the competencies of the Direct Investment Ombudsman of Brazil include providing support and guidance to investors by recommending solutions to grievances and proposing improvements to legislation or administrative procedures.
+33 In Ethiopia, the Investment Proclamation outlines the right of any investor who has grievance to lodge a complaint (art.
 25) and further sets forth the procedure for submitting complaints with regard to decisions of any federal government executive body (art.
 27) and decisions of the Ethiopian Investment Commission (art.
-26).
-Issues not solved by the Ethiopian Investment Commission are escalated to the Ethiopia Investment Board, an interministerial body.

-31. In Georgia, the Business Ombudsman acts as a moderator to resolve grievances between businesses and government entities.
-It investigates complaints, facilitates dialogue and proposes solutions to promote transparency and fairness in business-government relations, ultimately fostering a better environment for business growth and investment.
-Similarly, the Jordan Investment Commission administers the investor grievance mechanism.19

-32. In Rwanda, the Private Investment Committee is tasked with discussing investors' issues and proposing acceleration measures for resolution.20 An investor grievance mechanism is administered by the Reinvestment and Aftercare Department of the Rwanda Development Board.21 In Viet Nam, grievances are resolved at a technical level through discussions between a pilot task force team (led by the Director General of the Foreign Investment Agency) and relevant agencies.22 If the grievance cannot be resolved, then the task force team reaches out to the Office of Government (Prime Minister's Office) for a political decision.
+26) (see also para.
+27 above).
+In Viet Nam, investors can report difficulties and propose improvements regarding the application and implementation of laws to the competent government agency and seek legal remedies against administrative decisions.
+34 In the Dominican Republic, the National Dispute Prevention System coordinates the public sector's response to international disputes thus enhancing its ability to respond with one voice, ensuring consistency, efficiency and timely action. - 32.
+In Georgia, the Business Ombudsman acts as a moderator to resolve grievances between businesses and government entities.
+It investigates complaints, facilitates dialogue and proposes solutions to promote transparency and fairness in business-government relations, fostering a better environment for business growth and investment.
+Similarly, the Jordan Investment Commission administers an investor grievance mechanism.
+The Rwanda, the Private Investment Committee is tasked with discussing investors' issues and proposing acceleration measures for resolution.
+An investor grievance mechanism is administered by the Reinvestment and Aftercare Department of the Rwanda Development Board.
+In the Republic of Korea, a presidential directive imposes an obligation on governmental authorities to notify the Ministry of Justice in case of pending or potential investment disputes.
+This directive aims to properly identify grievances that may evolve into disputes and to avoid unnecessary redundancy.